Skip to content

 Sets a minimum limit for number of inputdata files per subjob, used by storage element split

-to merge subjobs with less inputdata files than the limit
+to merge subjobs with less inputdata files than the limit.
+The default is 20% of the `SplitMaxInputFileNumber` value.

 usage: SplitMinInputFileNumber="[number]"